2022 Miami Dolphins season: Week 6: vs. Minnesota Vikings

 Rookie quarterback Skylar Thompson made his first career start due to starters Tua Tagovailoa and Teddy Bridgewater dealing with concussions.
 Throwing for just 89 yards, Thompson's first career start was cut short due to a thumb injury he suffered during the 2nd quarter.
-Bridgewater, who previously played for Minnesota from 2014–2017, played in relief for Thompson, where he threw for 329 yards, 2 touchdowns, and 2 interceptions.
+Bridgewater, who previously played for Minnesota from 2014 to 2017, played in relief for Thompson, where he threw for 329 yards, 2 touchdowns, and 2 interceptions.
 In the 4th quarter, wide receiver Jaylen Waddle fumbled the ball, later recovered by Vikings safety Harrison Smith would cost the Dolphins the game, and it marked their first home loss to the Vikings since 1976.
 With the loss, the Dolphins fell to 3–3.

 Week 7: vs. Pittsburgh Steelers

-In the Dolphins' first Sunday Night game since 2017, quarterback Tua Tagovailoa played his first game since suffering a severe concussion in Week 4 that would cause the NFL to change it's concussion protocols.
+In the Dolphins' first Sunday Night game since 2017, quarterback Tua Tagovailoa played his first game since suffering a severe concussion in Week 4 that would cause the NFL to change its concussion protocols.
 Former Dolphins head coach and current Steelers senior defensive assistant/linebackers coach Brian Flores made his first return to Hard Rock Stadium since his abrupt firing from the Dolphins in January 2022.
 The 50th anniversary of the 1972 undefeated Dolphins were also honored at halftime and the team wore 50th anniversary patches along with throwback uniforms for commemoration.
 That same season, the Dolphins defeated the Steelers in the AFC Championship Game 21–17.
-In a heavily defensive game, which saw both defenses hold their opposition scoreless for the entire second half, Tagovailoa threw for 261 yards and a touchdown pass in his first game back from a concussion, and despite numerous injuries throughout the game that drained the defense, including a season-ending leg injury to safety Brandon Jones in the 3rd quarter, cornerback Noah Igbinoghene intercepted a throw by Steelers quarterback Kenny Pickett in the final seconds of the game to hand Pittsburgh their first 2–5 start since 2013 to end a nail-biting 16–10 slugfest.
+In a heavily defensive game, which saw both defenses hold their opposition scoreless for the entire second half, Tagovailoa threw for 261 yards and a touchdown pass in his first game back from a concussion.
+Numerous injuries throughout the game drained the defense, including a season-ending leg injury to safety Brandon Jones.
+In the 3rd quarter, cornerback Noah Igbinoghene intercepted a throw by Steelers quarterback Kenny Pickett in the final seconds of the game to end a nail-biting 16–10 slugfest.
+It handed Pittsburgh their first 2–5 start since 2013.
 With their 500th win in franchise history, the Dolphins improved to 4–3.